Wisdom Teeth Removal in Bay City, MI

 Remove Third Molars To Prevent Issues

-We have five offices conveniently located in Central Michigan to serve our patients.
+We have six offices conveniently located in Central Michigan to serve our patients.
 Our oral surgeons safely and comfortably remove wisdom teeth at all of our locations.

 Wisdom teeth, also called third molars, are the last teeth to develop.
 They usually make an appearance around the age of 17 or during the early twenties.
 These teeth are large and there often isn’t room for them in the mouth, which is why many dental professionals recommend having them removed.